gold star for USAHOF

 The Not in Hall of Committee.

-In 1931, Paul Derringer had a very good rookie year where he went 18-8 and helped his St. Louis Cardinals win the World Series.
-He had a poor 1932 season, and he was traded early in ’33 to the Cincinnati Reds, and his year ended with an abysmal 7-27 record.
+In 1931, Paul Derringer had a very good rookie year, going 18-8 and helping his St. Louis Cardinals win the World Series.
+He had a poor 1932 season, and he was traded early in ’33 to the Cincinnati Reds.
+His year ended with an abysmal 7-27 record.
 It would slowly turn around for Derringer after that.
+With the Reds, he would go to six All-Star Games and had four 20 Win years.
+While he allowed many Hits, he did not walk very many batters and led the National League twice in BB/9 (1939 & 1940).
+In both of those seasons, Derringer finished in the…

 Al Rosen made his first appearance for the Cleveland Indians in 1947, and this would be the only Major League team he ever played for.